computersarecool/dsa_opengl_examples/README.md

 ## To Use
 - Build and run the individual examples

-NOTE: Paths to assets are relative and expect your current working directory to be where the binary is (i.e. `/bin/basic_cube/Debug`)
+NOTE: Asset paths are relative and expect your current working directory to be where the binary is (i.e. relative to `/bin/basic_cube/Debug`)

 ## Project Structure
 - `bin`: This is where the final binary applications are put